Single Sign-on (SSO) for Confluent Cloud¶

 Scroll to the bottom of the Single sign-on page and click Disable.

-When SSO is disabled, your organization’s team members will no longer be able to sign in using your identity provider, and must use Forgot Password to create a Confluent Cloud password.
+When SSO is disabled, the SSO user accounts associated with your organization cannot authenticate using your identity provider, and must select Forgot Password? to create a Confluent Cloud password to authenticate.

-To re-enable SSO, you must repeat the steps in Enable Single sign-on (SSO) for Confluent Cloud.
+To re-enable SSO, you must repeat the steps in Enable SAML Single Sign-on (SSO) for Confluent Cloud.

 If you attempt to sign in for the first time after enabling SSO while you are still signed in to your identity provider, you might be signed in immediately and bypass the identity provider sign-in window.
 If this occurs, sign out of your identity provider session, then sign in using an incognito browser window.